Gage-Develops-Things/Handy-README-Generator/README.md

 This application is covered under the MIT.

 ## Questions
-You can find my github with the folowwing handle: [Gage-Develops-Things][https://github.com/Gage-Develops-Things]Please direct questions to the following email: 93gaget@gmail.com
+You can find my github with the folowwing handle: [Gage-Develops-Things][https://github.com/Gage-Develops-Things]
+Please direct questions to the following email: 93gaget@gmail.com